greenshot/greenshot/Greenshot/releases/additional_files/readme.template.txt

 CHANGE LOG:

-1.1.3 build $WCREV$ Release Candidate 3
+1.1.4 build $WCREV$ Release

-Features added since 1.1.2:
-* Created a PortableApps version of Greenshot, this now will be released just like the other files (installer & .zip)

-Bugs resolved (for bug details go to http://sourceforge.net/p/greenshot/bugs and search on the ID):
-* Bug #1504: InvalidCastException when using the brightness-filter

-Languages:
-* Added Indonesian

-1.1.2 build 2572 Release Candidate 2

-Features added since 1.1.1:
+Features added:
-* Editor: Added a new image format "Greenshot" which allows the user to save the current state and continue editing later. (was already in the 1.1.1.2550)
-* Capture: Added an option to the settings for disabling the zoom. (this can also be done via the "z" key while capturing.)
+* General: Added zoom when capturing with a option in the settings for disabling the zoom. (this can also be done via the "z" key while capturing.)

-Bugs resolved (for bug details go to http://sourceforge.net/p/greenshot/bugs and search on the ID):
-* Bug #1484, #1494: External Command plug-in issues. e.g. when clicking edit in the External Command plug-in settings, than cancel, and than edit again an error occured.
-* Bug #1499: Stability improvements for when Greenshot tries to open the explorer.exe
-* Bug #1500: Error while dragging an obfuscation
-* Fixed some additional unreported issues

-1.1.1 build 2550 Release Candidate 1

-Features added since 1.0.6:
-* General: Added zoom when capturing
 * General: Better Windows 8 integration: Capture window from list now has the apps and the interactive window capture is not confused by apps or the app launcher.
 * General: Added Special-Folder support for the OutputPath/Filenames, now one can use the following values: MyPictures, MyMusic, MyDocuments, Personal, Desktop, ApplicationData, LocalApplicationData.
 Meaning one can now set the output path to e.g. ${MyPictures}
+* General: Greenshot now also comes as a "for PortableApps" download, this now will be released just like the other files (installer & .zip)
+* Editor: Added a new image format "Greenshot" which allows the user to save the current state and continue editing later. (was already in the 1.1.1.2550)
 * Editor: The capture is now displayed in the center of the editor, the code for this was supplied by Viktar Karpach.
 * Editor: Added horizontal and vertical alignment for text boxes.
 * Printing: Added option to force monochrome (black/white) print
 * Plug-in: Added Photobucket plugin

-Languages:
-* Installer: Added Spanish
-* Installer: Added Serbian
-* Installer: Added Finnish
-* General: Fixes for many languages

 Bugs resolved (for bug details go to http://sourceforge.net/p/greenshot/bugs and search on the ID):
+* Bug #1484, #1494: External Command plug-in issues. e.g. when clicking edit in the External Command plug-in settings, than cancel, and than edit again an error occured.
+* Bug #1499: Stability improvements for when Greenshot tries to open the explorer.exe
+* Bug #1500: Error while dragging an obfuscation
+* Fixed some additional unreported issues
+* Bug #1504: InvalidCastException when using the brightness-filter
 * Bug #1327, #1401 & #1410 : On Windows XP Firefox/java captures are mainly black.
 This fix should also work with other OS versions and applications.
 * Bug #1340: Fixed issue with opening a screenshow from the clipboard which was created in a remote desktop
 * Bug #1375, #1396 & #1397: Exporting captures to Microsoft Office applications give problems when the Office application shows a dialog, this is fixed by displaying a retry dialog with info.